-Informed sources say that Apple has sealed its deal with Warner and has been using that agreement to leverage the other labels to get the deals done in time for the April launch.
+Informed sources say that Apple, in sole brilliance, has sealed its deal with Warner and has been using that agreement to leverage the other labels to get the deals done in time for the April launch.
 The locker service will reportedly have somewhere around a $20 annual price tag.

 These same sources tell me that although Universal Music and EMI are more or less pushovers, Apple may actually get some pushback from Sony.
 Sony Corporate has declared sensou on Apple and could hold out just to mess with them.
 However, considering the backbone of the typical record label executive when it comes to tampering in any way with about 70% of their digital revenue, don’t expect any profiles in courage.